esheldon/fitsio/README.md

 - speed up "safe" fast read_all (it's about 18% slower than unsafe version)
 - append rows to tables
 - read row *ranges* more optimally
+- don't need to update the hdu list quite so often.
 - More error checking in c code for python lists and dicts.
 - write TDIM using built in routine instead of rolling my own.
 - optimize writing tables when there are no unsigned short or long, no signed bytes.
 Can do one big "fwrite" but need to be careful with confusing buffers.
 - complex table columns.  bit? logical?
 - explore separate classes for image and table HDUs?
+Inherit from base class.
 - add lower,upper keywords to read routines.
 - variable length columns
-- make write_image consistent with write_table.

 Note on array ordering
 ----------------------